 Located at the mouth of the River Liffey in Dublin city is Poolbeg Lighthouse: a classic fire-truck-red lighthouse situated at the end of the Great South Wall.

 Founded in 1767, this lighthouse remains active to this very day.
 At its inception, Poolbeg Lighthouse was driven by candlelight.
 In 1786, however, oil became the sole fuel source.

-While its primary function is as a means of illumination and waring off sailors from the approaching harbour walls, Poolbeg Lighthouse also makes for an excellent place for a unique walk near Dublin city.
+While its primary function is as a means of illumination and warding off sailors from the approaching harbour walls, Poolbeg Lighthouse also makes for an excellent place for a unique walk near Dublin City.